Hennessy X.O Cognac miniature with Box old version. Very rare.

 In 1870, Maurice Hennessy created Hennessy X.O for his circle of friends and introduced a new style of cognac.
 Hennessy X.O is the Original, the emblematic icon of the Hennessy Maison.

 Deep and powerful, the eaux-de-vie of this Hennessy X.O cognac are aged in young barrels and marked out by their power and energy, but also by their capacity to achieve a great roundness through time.
+This miniature version, complete with a smart presentation box, captures the luxury and depth of the original X.O in a collector’s size.

 Tasting notes;